ld4l/ld4l-cul-usage/analysis/README.md

   * Course reserves
   * Number of holdings for a given item
   * Number of locations with a holding of a given item (can get this from item records where we probably want the `perm_loc` code mapped to location, will be null/empty for electronic items).
 Locations include the annex -- should this perhaps _reduce_ the score for an item?
 Recorded in field [851](http://www.oclc.org/bibformats/en/8xx/851.html) of the holdings records.
+  * What is status of BorrowDirect and ILL transactions?
+Are they or can they be included?
+[DLITSYS-1729](https://issues.library.cornell.edu/browse/DLITSYS-1729)

 ## Work level StackScore?